Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/behavior-policies.md

 it might be a good idea to remove them and see if they are the cause of the problem.

 It is possible to do even more fine-tuning of where in the transaction event handlers should be called (that is, compared to just before or after an operation).
-There are three different stages (Alfresco Content Services calls it notification frequencies) where the custom handler could be configured to be invoked:
+There are three different stages (Content Services calls it notification frequencies) where the custom handler could be configured to be invoked:

 * `EVERY_EVENT`: This is the default if the notification frequency is not specified.
 The event handler is then just executed wherever it is being invoked in the code.
 The name of this notification frequency implies that the event handler will be called multiple times, which is true.
 The `EVERY_EVENT` notification frequency can be called numerous times within a single transaction (a lot more than you might expect), so unless your behaviour logic is fast+in-repository-only (no RPCs, no external data access, etc.) or asynchronous, it’s easy to seriously impact Alfresco’s performance.
 It's recommended to implement “early check and bail out” when this notification frequency is used, e.g. checking the affected store and actual change (if a property value has actually been modified or the correct aspect been applied).
 If this is done, then there is very limited chance of a noticable performance penalty.
 * `TRANSACTION_COMMIT`: The event handler is queued and invoked at the end of the transaction, just before it has been committed.
 A proxy around the event handler manages the queuing.
 * `FIRST_EVENT`: The event handler is invoked just after the transaction is started.
 A proxy around the event handler manages this.

 >**Important:** When using the event manager it is important to know that it manages synchronous events.
-So whatever code we implement in the event handler will be executed in the same transaction as the main Alfresco Content Services code that triggered the event.
-This means that the code in the event handler will impact the performance of general Alfresco Content Services operations such as adding a document.
+So whatever code we implement in the event handler will be executed in the same transaction as the main Content Services code that triggered the event.
+This means that the code in the event handler will impact the performance of general Content Services operations such as adding a document.
 So we need to be careful about this and use this event system only when it is really necessary.

 ## Deployment - App Server